-Changing business environments mean that you can’t keep doing the same thing you’ve been doing at work.
+Changing to a cloud point-of-sale system environment means that you can’t keep doing the same thing as usual at work.
 If you want to improve efficiency levels at your shop, think about introducing contactless payments.
 Let’s tackle cloud and onsite POS to get you to see the benefits of each one.
 By the time you’re through, you’ll know why contactless solutions are winning the market over.
 And why you should join them.

-By far, the biggest difference between cloud VS on-premise POS solutions is how they are deployed.
+By far, the biggest difference between a cloud point-of-sale system VS on-premise POS solutions is their deployment.
 The vendor’s server hosts the cloud, allowing you to access whatever information you need through any browser.
-That means you can use any gadget or tool, from a laptop to computer, a terminal, tablet or even a mobile phone for touchless payments.
+That means you can use any gadget or tool, from a laptop to a computer, a terminal, a tablet, or even a mobile phone for touchless payments.
 In stark contrast, on-site software can only be used with your company computers and servers.
 Also, the catch is that these gadgets need to be on-site.
 With contactless payment solutions, you get greater flexibility as a result.

 On-site payment terminals can’t be hacked, unlike touch-free payments.
 The good news, though, is that more and more contactless payment technologies are coming out with better features and security, so that should work in your favor as well.
-With reputable cloud-based POS System, you can be assured that your data is protected against any form of hacking and leaks.
+With a reputable cloud POS solution, you can be assured that your data is protected against any form of hacking and leaks.

-Cloud systems offer incredible mobile access.
+Cloud-based point of sale offers incredible mobile access.
 Some even come with integrated native applications.
-The brings home the point of their customizability.
+This brings home the point of their customizability.
 Cloud is customizable to your organization’s needs and because it offers mobile access, it’s a much better option than on-site POS.
 The mobile consumer market has grown so much in the last few years that mobile access in your payment solutions, which makes it possible for customers to pay you through mobile, is something you can’t ignore.
 With such a huge market that demands mobile accessibility, choosing a payment option that supports that is a smart choice.